GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 2) If a non-existent field is accessed, it will return `null`

-However, a null value will still be piped to a function.
+However, a null value will still be passed to a function.
 Thus functions writing fields with constants will still operate on null values.

 The following example demonstrates some of these properties: